brovar/10xdevs_projekt/docs/test_implementation_summary.md

 4. **Maintainability**:
    - Keep test documentation updated as the codebase evolves
    - Consider adding automated test coverage reporting

+5. **Service Architecture**:
+   - Consider formalizing the shared services architecture
+   - Evaluate moving to a more structured monorepo or package-based approach

+## Additional Resources

+For more information on the test environment setup and the shared services architecture, see the [Test Environment Setup](test_environment_setup.md) document.